tap3edit/tap3edit.github.io/README.md

 ### indef2def

-is a standalone command line application written in C that converts an ASN.1 file indefinite length to definite length.
+is a standalone command line application written in C that converts an ASN.1 file with indefinite length to definite length.
 It can e downloaded from [the repository](https://github.com/tap3edit/indef2def)

 ### mp

 is a library written in C that allows using simple memory pools.
 It can be downloaded from [the repository](https://github.com/tap3edit/mp).
-Here the [manual](https://tap3edit.github.io/mp/MANUAL.html)
+Here is also the [manual](https://tap3edit.github.io/mp/MANUAL.html)

 ## Donation